 Put simply - Scouting is an affordable way of providing a range of exciting and adventurous activities for your child.

-Adventure is at the heart of everything we do.
 We offer hundreds of activities, as diverse as kayaking, abseiling, staged performance, paragliding, and archery.
 There’s something for every young person, whatever their physical ability.

 The purpose of Scouting is to contribute to the development of young people in achieving their full physical, intellectual, social and spiritual potentials, as individuals, as responsible citizens and as members of their local, national and international communities.